swiftyy-mage/sudoku/README.md

 # How to use

 To solve a particular sudoku, type in the starting values (0 taking the place of no value) into a single line of a document, save with the extension `.sdk` .
+Should not end with a new line.
 Then run:

     python sudoku.py <path/to/document.sdk>